Slurpmeme/fingervision/README.md

 ## Training Your Own Model

 This repository uses a pre-trained model.
-If you wish to train your own, the process involves using a Google Colab notebook to:
+If you wish to train your own, the process involves using a notebook to:
 1. Download the **HaGRID** and **Fingers** datasets from Kaggle.
 2. Process and combine the datasets into the YOLOv8 format.
 3. Train a YOLOv8 model on the combined data.
 4. Export the final trained model to the TensorFlow.js format (`..._web_model` folder).